It's hard to tell who's happier today, the Democrats or the Drive-By Media.

 They're human beings like the rest of it.

-How can you deny them an opportunity that we all have in this country to improve their lives, huh?
+How could you deny them an opportunity that we all have in this country and improve their lives, huh?

 And of course, people, when they're accused of being cold-hearted, cruel, mean-spirited SOBs, don't want to be thought of that way.